 Sure, I’m not an expert baker but the idea that mixing dry ingredients together thoroughly is so difficult that you must run the ingredients through a sieve seems a little extreme to me.
 But, that is not the only reason I defy this baking rule.
 The real reason is that I do not think it actually “thoroughly mixes” the dry ingredients at all.

 How do we sift together dry ingredients like flour, baking powder, and salt?
 We place them in a sifter or a fine mesh sieve (strainer).

 So, you would put your flour into the sifter.
 Then your baking powder and/or baking soda.
 Then your salt.
 Then you’d sift them into a bowl.
 How does the baking powder and salt become perfectly distributed into the flour while you sift?
 What is causing these dry ingredients to thoroughly intermingle?
 If your baking powder is on top of a pile of flour, what do you think will end up in the bowl first?
 A perfectly even layer of flour and baking powder?
 It makes no sense.
 The ingredients will be mixed together somewhat, but that is all.

 If you want to thoroughly mix together ingredients, you have to actually mix them.
 It is not rocket surgery to mix together some flour and other dry ingredients in a bowl.
 A spoon or a whisk will do.
 You just…stir.
 Thoroughly.
-That is if you don’t plan to skip this step entirely, which I often do, say, when I’m making pancakes.
+That is if you don’t plan to skip this step entirely, which I often do, as for instance when I’m making pancakes.